lihkin213/dns-svcs/permitted-networks.md

 # Managing permitted networks
 {: #managing-permitted-networks}

-{{site.data.keyword.cloud}} DNS Services is in Experimental Release.
+{{site.data.keyword.dns_full_notm}} is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

-This section describes how to manage permitted networks for your DNS Services instance.
+This section describes how to manage permitted networks for your {{site.data.keyword.dns_full}} instance.
 {:shortdesc}

 ## Using the IBM Cloud console